Lifestyle Newborn/Family Session Welcome Guide

 I REALLY WANT THIS SESSION TO GO WELL.
 WHAT CAN I EXPECT DURING THE SHOOT AND WHAT DO YOU DO TO HELP US LOOK GREAT?

 Sessions with me are fun and relaxed.
-In the next several pages I outline some guidelines and tips for you, so you can get the most out of our time together.
+Below I outline some guidelines and tips for you, so you can get the most out of our time together.
 But most of all, I want you to just enjoy yourselves.
 I don’t expect perfect behavior, and I know babies cry sometimes...
 The session should be something to look forward to and remember fondly.
 Generally, I like to start with Baby alone, if he or she is awake, then get the whole family together, and any siblings together as a group, then Dad and Mom with Baby, and then if Baby falls asleep, some sleepy shots.
 Though the whole way through, we will let Baby lead the way.
 I don’t try to force anything just for the sake of a picture.

 WHAT ABOUT PROPS?